 Brace yourself and warn your loved ones to do the same

-Lots of initial effort will be required to set yourself on a successful track!
+Set yourself on a successful track with plenty of initial effort!
 You will probably not be around too much for your friends and family in the early months of becoming a franchisor.
-The more effort you put in initially to get things set on the right track, the better off your business will be in the long run.
+The more effort you put in initially to get things set on the right track, the more success your business will see in the long run.

 Clear and consistent communication is vital!
 This goes for your teammates, your family, and your friends.
 Your team must possess a clear understanding of your goals and expectations for franchising.
 This is the time that you will have little room for error.
 Make sure you have a clear budget for all expenses and a clear list of expectations for your team.